 - Verify that the charity has authorized the solicitation;

-- Do not provide any credit card or bank information until you have reviewed all information from the charity and made the decision to donate;
+- Do not provide any credit card or bank information until you have reviewed all of the information from the charity and made the decision to donate;

 - Avoid cash gifts.
-For security and tax record purposes, it’s best to pay by check – made payable to the beneficiary, not the solicitor.
+For security and tax record purposes, it is best to pay by check – made payable to the beneficiary, not the solicitor.

 To order copies of this or other FTC Consumer Alerts, visit www.ftc.gov/ftc/contact.shtm#publications.
 The FTC works for the consumer to prevent fraudulent, deceptive, and unfair business practices in the marketplace and to provide information to help consumers spot, stop, and avoid them.
-To file a complaint, or to get free information on consumer issues, visit www.ftc.gov or call toll-free, 1-877-FTC-HELP (1-877-382-4357); TTY: 1-866-653-4261.
-The FTC enters Internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure online database available for hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.
+To file a complaint in English or Spanish (bilingual counselors are available to take complaints), or to get free information on any of 150 consumer topics, call toll-free, 1-877-FTC-HELP (1-877-382-4357), or use the complaint form at http://www.ftc.gov.
+The FTC enters Internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure, online database available to hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.